-As with all other absences, when a student returns to school after an illness, a written excuse indicating the reason for absence is required.
+As with all other absences, when a student returns to school after an illness, a written or email excuse indicating child's name, teacher, days absent and reason.
+This should be done within 3 days of the child returning back to school.
 Unless a written note is received from a physician, it is assumed that students may resume all normal school day activities following illness.
 If there is need for exclusion from outside play or physical education, a physician's note is required.
 The note should also indicate the date the restriction is to be lifted signaling the student's ability to return to normal activities.